 Convicted sex offenders forfeit their freedom on Halloween night under Missouri’s strict child safety law.
 This is just one of the many punishments registered sex offenders must face.
 Since offenders are registered for life in the state of Missouri, these restrictions and lost freedoms will continue to affect them for as long as they live.

 A criminal conviction for a sex offense is an extremely serious matter that carries a number of harsh and restrictive penalties.
-If you have been accused of a sex crime, we urge you to contact a St. Louis criminal defense lawyer at The Hammer Law Firm, LLC.
-As former prosecutors with more than 30 years of criminal law experience, we possess the knowledge and skill it takes to effectively and aggressively protect your rights.
+If you have been accused of a sex crime, we urge you to contact a St. Louis sex crime defense lawyer at The Hammer Law Firm, LLC.
+As former prosecutors with more than 60 years of criminal law experience, we possess the knowledge and skill it takes to effectively and aggressively protect your rights.

 With your freedom and future on the line, there is no time to waste in securing the representation you need to possibly reduce or eliminate your charges.
 For a free and confidential case evaluation, contact us today.